PNLUG/oai_mes/mes_workcenter_productivity/readme/DESCRIPTION.rst

-Add status of productivity an fields for produced and scraped quantity
+Add status of productivity and fields for produced and scraped quantity